Use and privacy

 On our website, we have created links to other websites.
 What applies to all these links is that we have no influence over the concept and content of the linked websites.
 We therefore distance ourselves expressly from the content of these linked pages, and do not make this content our own.
 This applies to the content of all external websites that can be accessed via our website (including banners, guest books or counters).

 The protection of your data is very important to us.
-The personal data acquired in the course of using our website is processed within the scope of existing data protection regulations, in particular the Data Protection Act (DSG 2000) as well as the Telecommunication Act (TKG 2003).
+The personal data acquired in the course of using our website or our mobile app is processed within the scope of existing data protection regulations, in particular the Data Protection Act (DSG 2000) as well as the Telecommunication Act (TKG 2003).

 Below is explained which data is collected and processed for which purpose.

-Your IP (internet protocol) address is submitted every time you connect to our website.
-It is required for our server to know where to send its replies to.
+Your IP (internet protocol) address is submitted every time you connect to our website or to our mobile app.
+It is required for the server to know where to send its replies to.

 The following details are recorded: